Implementation of a continuous and automatic transport system connecting all the floors

-Conveyor belts as the axis of a picking installation distributed over several floors
+Conveyor belts as the axis of a picking facility distributed over several floors

 PAVI-Groupauto tripling its surface area through the construction of two raised floors